Definition:

 – Identifies groups of customers with similar characteristics for targeted marketing.

-– Predicts customer lifetime value (CLV).
+– It predicts the customer lifetime value (CLV).

 4. Fraud detection: